Battle of Cepeda (1820)

 The Battle of Cepeda of 1820 took place on February 1 in Cañada de Cepeda, Buenos Aires Province, Argentina.
 The conflict was the first major battle that saw Unitarians and Federals as two constituted sides.
 It ended with the defeat of the national government.

-Federal League Provinces of Santa Fe and Entre Ríos joined forces to topple the 1819 centralist Constitution and the Directorial government of the United Provinces of the Río de la Plata.
+Federal League Provinces of Santa Fe, Entre Ríos and José Miguel Carrera joined forces to topple the 1819 centralist Constitution and the Directorial government of the United Provinces of the Río de la Plata.
 Both provincial leaders, Estanislao López and Francisco Ramírez, were allies of José Gervasio Artigas.

 Supreme Director José Rondeau called back the Armies that were fighting the Argentine War of Independence to fight the Federals.
 The Army of the Andes, commanded by José de San Martín refused to abandon the offensive against the royalists in Chile and Peru.
 The Army of the North, commanded by Manuel Belgrano, mutinied at Arequito, as the troops and the officiality refused to fight a civil war, and asked instead to go back to the northern frontier to fight the royalists.
 Rondeau's forces were defeated in the battle.